Yamaha Logo

 Yamaha Logo History

-In reality, the brand’s career growth began a long time ago – in 1887, when Torakusu Yamaha created the Nippon Gakki Co.
-Ltd. to produce musical instruments.
-Gradually, the successful organization expanded and began to open related subdivisions not related to the main activity.
-One of them is a subsidiary of the same name for the production of equipment.
+In fact, the brand’s career growth began in 1887, when Torakusu Yamaha established Nippon Gakki Co., Ltd. to manufacture musical instruments.
+Gradually, the successful organization expanded and began opening divisions unrelated to its core business.
+One of them is the equipment manufacturing subsidiary of the same name.

-The transportation department emerged in the post-war years when the demand for pianos declined, and the demand for motorcycles and other means of transportation increased.
-Gradually, he moved away from the parent corporation and became legally independent.
-But in financial terms, he is still associated with it, because the Yamaha Corporation (formerly Nippon Gakki) owns a controlling stake.
+The transportation division emerged in the post-war years, when demand for pianos decreased while demand for motorcycles and other modes of transportation increased.
+It gradually moved away from the parent corporation and became legally independent.
+But financially, it is still linked to Yamaha Corporation (formerly Nippon Gakki), which holds a controlling interest.

 The Yamaha Motor Company logo is a tribute to the founder.
-It shows three tuning forks for tuning musical instruments.
-They are intertwined in an original shape and form an individual pattern.
-During the entire existence of the brand, it had only two corporate symbols.
-The first – in black and white – was used until 1998.
-The second is a red sign with a metallic sheen, which is relevant now.
+It depicts three tuning forks for musical instruments.
+They are intertwined in an original shape, forming a customized pattern.
+Throughout the brand’s existence, it had only two corporate symbols.
+The first one, black-and-white, was used until 1998.
+The second is a red sign with a metallic sheen, which remains relevant today.

 What is Yamaha?

-Yamaha is a Japanese multinational corporation that was established in 1887.
-It is one of the leading manufacturers of musical instruments in the world.
-Since 1955, the company has also been producing legendary motorcycles.
+Yamaha is a Japanese multinational corporation founded in 1887.
+It is one of the world’s leading manufacturers of musical instruments.
+Since 1955, the company has also produced legendary motorcycles.
 Its founder is Torakusu Yamaha.
-The headquarters is located in Hamamatsu, Shizuoka Prefecture.
+The company is headquartered in Hamamatsu City, Shizuoka Prefecture.

 1955 – 1964